timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 gh secret set AWS_REGION
 ```

-To make sure your credentials have been uploaded correctly, you can list the available Github secrets:
+To make sure your credentials have been uploaded correctly, you can list the available GitHub secrets:
 ```bash
 gh secret list
 AWS_ACCESS_KEY_ID      Updated 2021-09-13